 1,500 poor households to get technology boost

-Flow Jamaica will start providing bundled package Internet, laptops and training at a subsidised rate to selected poor households as a means of spurring economic and social development.
+FLOW JAMAICA is to start offering bundled Internet packages that will include laptops and training at a subsidised rate to selected poor households as a means of spurring economic and social development.

 The pilot will initially supply 1,500 households across Jamaica.